A $\mu$-mode approach for exponential integrators: actions of $\varphi$-functions of Kronecker sums: Numerical experiments

 \section{Numerical experiments}

-In this section, we validate our MATLAB\footnote{The code is available at \url{https://github.com/caliarim/phiks} and is fully compatible with GNU Octave} implementation of \textsc{phiks} and present the effctiveness of the proposed algorithm for the numerical solution of stiff systems of ODEs with exponential Runge--Kutta integrators from stiff order one to four.
-The algorithm employs the function \textsc{tucker} contained in the package KronPACK\footnote{\url{https://github.com/caliarim/KronPACK}} to compute the underlying Tucker operators by means of $\mu$-mode products.
+In this section, we validate our MATLAB\footnote{The code is available at \url{https://github.com/caliarim/phiks} and is fully compatible with GNU Octave} implementation of \textsc{phiks} and present the effectiveness of the proposed algorithm for the numerical solution of stiff systems of ODEs with exponential Runge--Kutta integrators from stiff order one to four.
+The implemented algorithm, which works in \emph{any} space dimension $d$, employs the function \textsc{tucker} (contained in the package KronPACK\footnote{\url{https://github.com/caliarim/KronPACK}}) to compute the underlying Tucker operators by means of $\mu$-mode products.
 In addition, it uses the internal MATLAB function \textsc{expm} for the approximation of the needed matrix exponentials.
 Such a function is based on the double precision scaling and squaring Pad\'e algorithm~\cite{AMH09}.